 For most games that take advantage of the gyroscope on the Switch, PS4, and PC, its use is relegated to gyro aiming.
 They use the gyroscope to let you aim more precisely than you could with an analog stick, but with slightly less precision than a mouse.

 Practically all modern Smartphones also come with a gyro of sorts, it doesn´t matter if they are made by Apple, Samsung, Huawei or other brands.
 The games on your phones also use the gyro mostly for aiming, but a few clever ones make you play by occasionally moving or shaking the smartphone.

 Where the motion controls of the gyro shine, however, is in Virtual Reality (VR).
-We already have written about the different types of VR headsets, but the most popular ones, the PC and standalone headsets, rarely use gamepads or keyboards.
-They have special controllers that resemble the classic Wii remote in both function and form.
+We already have written about the different types of VR headsets, but all of them, even the PC headsets, rely on some sort of gyro controls to control the game.
+VR usually uses special controllers that resemble the classic Wii remote.

-In VR, gyroscopic controls aren´t used to control the camera, but the actual movements of your in-game character´s arms.
-They play a much more important role in the game than a mouse would on PC title.
+In VR, gyroscopic controls aren´t used to control the camera, but for the actual movements of your in-game arms.
+They play a much more important role in the game than even a mouse would on a PC title.

 Is gyro aiming better than analog sticks?

 We already had a post analyzing if motion controls were actually good, the answer remains the same: yes, most of the time.
 When it comes to aiming, a well-calibrated gyro controller will allow you to aim with a precision that is only rivaled by a mouse.

 The downside is that these types of controllers tend to be bad at quick and broad motions, like if you want to turn around quickly.
 This is why a lot of games, like Breath of the Wild, use a hybrid system.
 You use the sticks to move the screen and the gyros for the finer parts of aiming.